“Eat the rainbow”

 In a large mixing bowl, combine flour, cornmeal, baking powder, salt, and sugar

-In another mixing bowl, combine milk, eggs, butter, and melted butter.
+In another mixing bowl, combine milk, eggs, honey, and melted butter.

 Add the liquid ingredients to the dry ingredients.
 Mix to just combine.
 Don't over mix.
 It's ok if there are lumps.